 I wished I could have realised this earlier.

 Each day we send a short, thought-provoking email that will make you think differently about what it means to be a PhD student.
 Each is designed to be read in thirty seconds and thought about all day.

 1. Don’t make promises you can’t keep

-Or, phrased differently, do what you say you’re going to do.
-If you spend your introduction saying ‘I will do a, b and c’, you better make sure the text that follows actually does a, b and c.
+Phrased differently, do what you say you’re going to do.
+If you spend your introduction saying, ‘I will do a, b and c’, you better make sure the text that follows actually does a, b and c.
 If it doesn’t, you are misleading the examiner.
 This won’t just confuse them, it’ll shatter your credibility.
 They’ll think you’re scatty.